ILLINOIS RIVER MILE 60.1 - BOAT DOCK INSTALLATION

 MILE 180.0 - BRIDGE MAINTENANCE

 Eads Bridge; A containment system hanging below the bridge in all three spans remains suspended 3 feet below low steel.
-Work barges may be spudded down in the MO and IL spans.
-At times, a work barge may be in the center span located next to the piers with no encroachment inside the 300-foot navigational opening.
-Barges will be properly lit at night.
+Work barges may be spudded down in the Missouri and Illinois spans.
+At times a work barge may be in the center span located next to the piers with no encroachment inside the 300 foot navigational opening, Barges will be properly lit at night.

 Channel Marker Status